-"Social enterprises support the community on so many levels: first and foremost, they provide a quality product while creating a sustainable income stream as well as jobs and training opportunities for Canberrans struggling to enter mainstream employment," she said.
+But the ACT hub came up with the branding concept, "Social Enterprise - Thank you for sustainable income stream as well as jobs and training opportunities for Canberrans struggling to enter mainstream employment," she said.
 "The launch of this stamp is a huge milestone and a very exciting step in the development of social enterprise in Canberra, and in Australia on a broader level.